 Rio Grande City CISD scholarship meets fundraising goal

-After the Rio Grande City school district cancelled their plans last year to raise funds for the district’s Superintendent’s Scholarship, the district has bounced back from the pandemic to beat this year’s fundraising goal.
+After the Rio Grande City Consolidated Independent School District canceled their plans last year to raise funds for the district’s Superintendent’s Scholarship, the district has bounced back from the pandemic to beat this year’s fundraising goal.

 Among the students hoping to receive the scholarship is La Grulla High School senior Guadalupe Vargas.
 As a blind student, she’s ready to prove naysayers wrong and attend college.